Block 1 Hero Preview — Portable Battery vs Generator CA

 Start Being Ready for Them.

 A portable battery buys you 12–36 hours.
-A Powerwall paired with solar makes PSPS season irrelevant — whole-home backup, automatic switchover, and bill credits 365 days a year.
+A Powerwall paired with solar makes PSPS season far more manageable — broader home backup, automatic switchover, and bill credits year-round.
 Find out what a system costs in your zip code, with your utility, at your bill amount.

 No call center 400+ California installs CSLB Licensed 1065773 $0 down options available Takes under 2 minutes